 All of the sessions will be recorded and made available to attendees to download and keep.

 In 2015 I started teaching courses that explored ‘the stories we tell ourselves’.

-In 2016 I began a Research Masters at Edinburgh looking into how and why we tell stories, and how this related to my creative practice.
-At the start I wanted to understand how stories ‘talk’ to real life.
-By the end I saw that current research was showing that the distinction I made between the two was far more blurred than I had ever guessed.
+In 2019 I finished a Research Masters at Edinburgh, looking into how and why we tell stories, and how this related to creative practice.
+I wanted to understand how stories ‘talk’ to real life.
+Current research in anthropology and neuro-science shows that the distinction between the two is far more blurry than we may imagine.

 There are only 15 places available on this course to preserve its personal and interactive nature.